Working with watchlists

 - In the Details section, enter a Name and Description for the new watchlist.

-- Select a Target OS from the drop-down list.
+- Select a Path Style from the drop-down list.

 - Integrity Monitor ships with ready-to-use watchlist templates that contain critical files and directories that are typically monitored for Windows and Linux.
 In the Templates section, click add to add a template to the new watchlist.